IBM/neural-embedding-compression/README.md

 `--eval_size` can be used to choose a subset of the data to evaluate on `--batch_size` determines the number of samples that are compressed jointly.

-For the potsdam dataset, the data path is ignored and instead the dataset used is the one specified in `../Semantic Segmentation/configs/vit_compress/potsdam_dataset.py`
+For the Potsdam dataset, the data path is ignored and instead the dataset used is the one specified in `../Semantic Segmentation/configs/vit_compress/potsdam_dataset.py`

 ##### Finetuning Classification